The Synthetic Hilbert Additive Group Scheme: The Even Filtration and Even -based Synthetic Spectra

 \section{The Even Filtration and Even $\MU$-based Synthetic Spectra}

-In this section, we introduce one of the key tools and perspectives used in this paper, that of the functorial even filtration on $\bE_\infty$-rings and synthetic spectra, We will take the point of view of even $\MU$-based synthetic spectra as the category of modules over the even filtration on the sphere.
+In this section, we introduce one of the key tools and perspectives used in this paper, namely that of the functorial even filtration on $\bE_\infty$-rings and synthetic spectra.
+We take the point of view of even $\MU$-based synthetic spectra as modules over the even filtration on the sphere spectrum.
 We begin in \S 1.1 with a discussion of terminology and conventions for filtrations and graded objects.
-In \S 1.2 we introduce the even filtration following \cite{HRW23} move on to the definition of the even filtration, and then in \S 1.3 we discuss even $\MU$-based synthetic spectra from this perspective.
+In \S 1.2, we introduce the even filtration following \cite{HRW23}, move on to the definition of the even filtration, and then in \S 1.3 we discuss even $\MU$-based synthetic spectra from this perspective.